-Point merge is a systemised method for sequencing arrival flows developed by the EUROCONTROL Experimental Centre (EEC) in 2006.
+Point Merge is a systemised method for sequencing arrival flows developed by the EUROCONTROL Innovation Hub (formerly Experimental Centre) in 2006.

 Point Merge is one of the ICAO aviation system block upgrades (ASBU) and is referenced as a technique to support continuous descent operations (CDO - ICAO doc 9931).